Danish22/dovetail/README_VAGRANT.md

 # Starting a work session

- * 0. Start the VM if needed (See above)
+Note, the VM must be running already (See above)

  * 1. Launch a command prompt - For Windows use the Git command prompt
  * 2. Type the following and press return: cd dovetail
  * 3. Type the following and press return: vagrant ssh
  * 4. Type the following and press return: cd /vagrant
  * 5. You are now logged in and the current directory is set to the dovetail project
- * 6. Do work (ie start the app, See below)
+ * 6. Do work (ie run the setup.sh script, the update.sh script or start the app)

-# First/one time setup

- * 0. Install Runtime: get and install latest Vagrant and VirtualBox (Already done)
- * 1. Launch a command prompt - For Windows use the Git command prompt
- * 2. Grab sources eg: git clone..
- * 2.1 Since you already have cloned the repo, do the following instead:
- *   2.1.1 Type the following and press return: cd dovetail
- *   2.1.2 Type the following and press return: git pull
- * 3. Start the VM (See above)
- * 4. Start a work session (See above)
- * 5. Type the following and press return: ./setup.sh
- * 6. Once that's finished (it will take a while) you can now run the app (See below)

 # Starting the App

  * 1. Start a work sesssion (See above)
  * 2. Type the following and press return: bundle exec rails s
  * 3. Leave it running
+ * 4. The app will be available at: http://lvh.me:4000/
+ * 5. Sent mail is readable at: http://lvh.me:4080/

 # Stopping the App